At this time of year, you probably do two things: get ready for the holiday shopping season and wonder what the next year is going to be.

 Some companies have been testing chatbots – Pizza Hut, Whole Foods, Sephora, Spotify, Mastercard.

 Many Facebook-based shops also use some chatbot functionalities to answer FAQs or facilitate transactions.
 Since it is easy to set up, we can expect a steady increase in use and overall good adoption from smaller shops.
+Following Facebook chatbot best practices will make your brand more professional and clients – satisfied.

 However, some users have started complaining of the limited abilities of the bots to answer complex questions and find solutions in real time.